Employers

 Some things (like 4 weeks’ annual holidays) do not need to be in the employment agreement, but you must still provide them by law.
 If you agree to better terms and conditions than the minimum rights, you should record these in the employment agreement.

-You can base an individual agreement on:
+You can base an on:

 Collective agreements